q2g/redmine_license_manager/README.md

 - Period  .. in days (but 365 means year even in a leap-year)

-- Customer .. lookup on Projekt
+- Customer .. lookup on Projekt (Parent Projects will show all licenses for subprojects)

 optional License Information fields
 - License Number